Activities and Commissions

 In 2016, I wrote a sequence of Stained Glass poems during a residency at the 'Heavenly Lights - The Stained Glass Art of Margaret Rope' exhibition at Shrewsbury Museum & Art Gallery.
-These poems are now published in my collection – Flocks of Words.
+I'm always eager to discuss new ideas for residencies.

-I’m happy to perform to audiences of all sizes.
-Groups such as U3A’s, Friends of Libraries, Book Clubs and WI’s, have enjoyed my illustrated talk about the Medieval History of Shropshire.
+Groups such as U3A's, Societies, Libraries, Book Clubs and WI's have enjoyed my illustrated talk about the Medieval History of Shropshire.
 Poetry performances of various lengths can be arranged.
 Past venues have included Shrewsbury Museum & Art Gallery (supporting Jo Bell), the Birmingham Literature Festival, Wolverhampton Lit Fest, and Wenlock Poetry Festival.

 "Thank you so much for coming to talk to Harley and Kenley reading groups about your wonderful novel.
 We all really enjoyed meeting you and learning about the circumstances that inspired you to write.
 Your slides really brought your book alive for us."
 Jean - Harley Reading Group

 The community poem, below, came out of a residency at the Minton Library in Stoke-on-Trent during the Fun Palaces weekend October 2015.

 It emerged from quotes from the potters and artists who visited that weekend.